DARPA-ASKEM/terarium-docs/docs/modeling-resources/index.md

         - **Related resources** <span class="md-tag">to be supported in a future release</span>
     3. Click **Search**.

+??? list "To browse all resources"

+    1. Click in the search bar, clear any search terms, and press ++enter++.
+    2. To choose the type of resources you want to review, click one of the following buttons:
+        * :octicons-file-24:{ aria-hidden="true" } **Documents**
+        * :octicons-share-android-24:{ aria-hidden="true" } **Models**
+        * :octicons-database-24:{ aria-hidden="true" } **Datasets**
+    3. Review the facets to see a breakdown of all the resources in the Terarium databases.
+Different facets are available depending on the type of resources you are searching for.
+    4. To view more details about a resource, click anywhere on its card in the search results.

 ??? list "To filter a search"

     - Click a value in the Facets.
 For example, if you only want to see the latest research, click the current year in the Publication year facet.